GrokImageCompression/grok/doc/man/md/man1/grk_compress.1.md

 Number of repetitions, for either a single image, or a folder of images.
 Default value is `1`.
 Unlimited repetitions are specified by a value of `0`.

+`-g, --plugin-path [plugin path]`

+Path to Grok plugin, which handles T1 compression.
+Default search path for plugin is in same folder as `grk_compress` binary.

+`-G, --device-id [device ID]`

+For Grok plugin running on multi-GPU system.
+Specifies which single GPU accelerator to run codec on.
+If the flag is set to `-1`, all GPUs are used in round-robin scheduling.
+If set to `-2`, then plugin is disabled and compression is done on the CPU.
+Default: `0`.

 FILES
 =====